ysndr/MSc-Thesis/chapter/related-work.md

 ##### Rust-Analyzer

-The rust-analyzer [@rust-analyzer] takes an intermediate approach.
+The rust-analyzer [@Rustanalyzer] takes an intermediate approach.
 It does not reuse or modify the existing compiler, but instead implements analysis functionality based on low level components.
 This way the developers of rust-analyzer have greater freedom to adapt for more advanced features.
 For instance rust-analyzer implements an analysis optimized parser with support for incremental processing.